Unveiling Project-Specific Bias in Neural Code Models: Experiments

-\paragraph{Mitigation Baselines.} We evaluate BPR along with four representative bias mitigation baselines.
-The first baseline is \emph{re-weighting}\cite{schuster2019towards,clark2019don}, it first obtains a biased model by training the model only on selected biased features, then the output probability of the bias-only model $p_b$ is used to adjust the weights of training samples for training the debaised model such that the contribution of samples which the biased model assigns high prediction probability are lower-weighted.
-The second baseline is \emph{product-of-expert}\cite{he2019unlearn,clark2019don}, which also requires a trained biased model, the debiased model is trained by ensembling its output probability with that of the biased model.
-The third baseline is adversarial training\cite{madry2017towards,yefet2020adversarial}, which optimizes the model based on both the original samples and adversarial samples such that the co-occurrence of spurious data cues and label are down-weighted and the model is expected to focus less on known bias and behave more robustly after training.
-We follow the implementation of Yefet~\etal\cite{yefet2020adversarial} and use a single Breadth-First Search step to generate non-targeted adversarial attacked counterpart for each sample in the training set.
-The forth baseline is gradient reversal\cite{stacey2020avoiding,kim2019learning,minervini2018adversarially}, which unlearns the bias in a minimax game by predicting the target bias using model's representation and reverse its gradient during back propagation.
-Please refer to Appendix A and B for more details about the baselines and related works.
+\paragraph{Mitigation Baselines.} We evaluate BPR along with four representative mitigation baselines: two model-agnostic methods (reweighting, product-of-expert (PoE)) and two representation-based methods (adversarial training, gradient reversal).
+For reweighting~\cite{schuster2019towards,clark2019don}, it first obtains a biased model by training the model only on the biased features, then the output probability of the bias-only model $p_b$ is used to adjust the weights of the training samples to train the debiased model, such that the contribution of samples to which the biased model assigns high prediction probability is lower weighted.
+For the PoE~\cite{he2019unlearn,clark2019don,mahabadi2020end}, it also requires a trained biased model, the debiased model is trained by ensembling its output probability with that of the biased model.
+For adversarial training~\cite{madry2017towards,yefet2020adversarial}, it optimizes the model based on both original samples and perturbed adversarial samples so that the co-occurrence of spurious data cues and labels are down-weighted.
+Finally, for gradient reversal~\cite{stacey2020avoiding,kim2019learning,minervini2018adversarially}, it unlearns the bias in a minimax game by predicting the target bias using model representation and reverses its gradient during backpropagation.

-\paragraph{Implementation Details} We focus on the analysis of the pretrained CodeBert model.
-We use the open-sourced checkpoint from Feng~\etal\cite{feng2020codebert}, and use 256-dimensional linear layers as classification and partitioning head $g, h$.
+\paragraph{Implementation Details.} We focus on the analysis of two encoder-only LLMs-based neural code models: the pretrained CodeBERT (CB) and GraphCodeBERT (GCB) models.
+We use the open-sourced checkpoints from Feng~\etal~\cite{feng2020codebert} and Guo~\etal~\cite{DBLP:conf/iclr/GuoRLFT0ZDSFTDC21}.
 For both benchmarks, we fine-tune the model for 10 epochs, which all models could converge.
-We use Adam optimizer for the update and the learning rate is set as $2*10^{-5}$.
-The training batch size is set as 32.
-For gradient reversal, the regulatory coefficient of bias classification loss is set as 0.1.
-Parameter $m$ in Equation~\ref{eq:1} is fixed as 50 for all experiments.
+We use the Adam optimizer for the update and the learning rate is set as $2*10^{-5}$.
+The training batch size is set as 16.
+We conducted all experiments on a Ubuntu 18.04 server with 24 cores of 2.20GHz CPU, 251GB RAM and two Quadro RTX 8000 GPUs.